Attaching a Shared Disk

 Independently purchased EVS disks are data disks.
 In the disk list, the function of such disks is displayed as Data disk, and the status is displayed as Available.
 In this case, you need to attach the data disks to servers for use.

 This topic describes how to attach a shared disk.

 If your disk cannot be attached to a server, see Why My EVS Disk Cannot Be Attached to a Server?

 - A shared disk can be attached to a maximum of 16 servers.
-These servers and the shared disk must be in the same AZ.
+These servers and the shared disk must be in the same AZ within a region.

 - If a shared disk is in the In-use state, ensure that the maximum number of servers that the disk can be attached to has not been reached.

-- All the servers of a shared disk must run either Windows or Linux no matter the disk is attached to them in a batch or one by one.
+- All the servers of a shared disk must run either Windows or Linux no matter the disk is attached to them in a batch or individually.